List of Parramatta Power SC records and statistics

-Parramatta Power Soccer Club was an Australian professional association football club based in Parramatta, Sydney.
+Parramatta Power Soccer Club was an Australian semi-professional association football club based in Parramatta, Sydney.
 The club was formed in 1999 as they were admitted into the National Soccer League in the 1999–2000 season.

 The list encompasses the honours won by Parramatta Power, records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in the National Soccer League.